dappmesh/dappmesh/CONTRIBUTING.md

 Bugs are tracked as GitHub issues.
 Create an issue on our repository and provide the following information:

 - **Use a clear and descriptive title** for the issue to identify the problem.
-- **Describe the exact steps** which reproduce the problem in as much detail as possible.
+- **Describe the exact steps** that reproduce the problem in as much detail as possible.
 - **Provide specific examples** to demonstrate the steps.

 ## Feature Requests